Slapshock: Project 11 41

 The band was featured on Rivermaya's first live album, Live and Acoustic, filmed and recorded on May 18, 2002, from the "Double Trouble: Akoustik Rampage" concert held at the Music Museum, Greenhills, San Juan.

 In 2002, their 3rd platinum-selling disc Project 11-41 (2002). the band won award as "Artists of the Year" at 2002 Nu Rock Awards.

 On August 30, 2002, the band performed at Folk Arts Theater and become the first rap metal band to sell out all of 8,000 seats in the venue.

 In January 2003, the repackaged album of Project 11:41 was released. it includes a limited bonus AVCD featuring live versions of the song "Bleed", "Anino Mo", "Shezzo Wicked" & "Numb" as well as the music video of the song "Queen Paranoia". also the band were nominated in the 2003 MTV Asia Awards as Favorite Artists: Philippines.
 The Band also presented the Favorite Rock Act to Linkin Park.

 Novena

-The gold record award album "Novena" was released in 2004. with their hit song “Mistero” featuring the multi awarded film-maker, Lav Diaz. the album won Best Album Packaging in 2004 NU Rock Awards. and won Best Album Packaging in the 18th Awit Awards in 2005.
+The gold record award album "Novena" was released in 2004. with the music video of their hit song “Mistero” featuring the multi awarded film-maker, Lav Diaz. the album won Best Album Packaging in 2004 NU Rock Awards. and won Best Album Packaging in the 18th Awit Awards in 2005.